postgresml/postgresml/pgml-extension/README.md

-# PostgresML 2.0
+# PostgresML Extension

 PostgresML is a PostgreSQL extension providing end-to-end machine learning inside your database.
-The extension is written in Rust using `tcdi/pgx` and provides LightGBM, XGBoost and [Linfa](https://github.com/rust-ml/linfa) algorithms.
+The extension is primarily written in Rust using [pgx](https://github.com/tcdi/pgx) and provides a SQL interface to various machine learning algorithm implementations such as [XGBoost](https://github.com/dmlc/xgboost), [LightGBM](https://github.com/microsoft/LightGBM), and [other classical methods](https://github.com/rust-ml/linfa).

-A backwards compatibility layer to Scikit-learn is provided as well, so the entirety of Scikit, XGBoost and LightGBM are available via the standard Scikit interface using Python.
-The Python layer is written using `pyo3`.
+Python seems to be the de facto ML industry standard, so we also include "reference" implementations of classical algorithms from Scikit-learn as well for comparison to the Rust implementations, but runtime performance and correctness.
+The Python integration is written using `pyo3`.

-See [our blog](https://postgresml.org/blog/postgresml-is-moving-to-rust-for-our-2.0-release/) for a performance comparison to Python.
+See [our blog](https://postgresml.org/blog/postgresml-is-moving-to-rust-for-our-2.0-release/) for a performance comparison and further motivations.

 ## Requirements

-PostgresML 2.0 requires Python 3.7 or above and the Rust compiler and toolchain.
+PostgresML requires Python 3.7 or above and the Rust compiler and toolchain.
 You can download the Rust compiler [here](https://rust-lang.org).

-We develop this extension on Ubuntu, so it'll work best there, but it's very likely to work on other distros as well.
-Windows is only supported through WSL2.
-It's been tested and it works.
-Mac OS is also supported.
+We develop and test this extension on Linux, OS X, and Windows using WSL2.

 ## Dependencies